malikid/ng-mk-modal-effect/README.md

   modalData:
     // Modal z-index can be customized here.
 (Optional)
     zIndex: 10
+    // To show gray overlay or not.
+(Optional)
+    showOverlay: false
     // mkmd-effect-[effectType].
 Effect types are listed below.
     effect: "mkmd-effect-so"
     // Actually, only height, width, top and left can be set.